MRU’s student president tells government to stay out of university’s processes

 Students have been subjected to multiple changes in course delivery, often with short notice, since the start of the pandemic in 2020, and are just looking for consistency.
 Making major changes in the middle of the semester only makes things worse.
 Students signed up for the semester with certain expectations and those should be maintained.

-The Representation Executive Council President of the MRU’s Students’ Association said he is frustrated that MRU students have to deal with this issue in what has already been an unpredictable and overwhelming academic year.
-“Students are burnt out and fed-up,” said Spirit River Striped Wolf.
+Spirit River Striped Wolf, the Representation Executive Council (REC) President of MRU’s Students’ Association, said he is frustrated that MRU students have to deal with this issue in what has already been an unpredictable and overwhelming academic year.
+“Students are burnt out and fed-up,” said Striped Wolf.
 “In addition to a poor COVID-19 management plan that forced students to change modes of delivery four times, the government decided to continue with exorbitant tuition increases, deep cuts to institutional funding that we believe, in part, almost led to a faculty strike, and finally, a possible intervention in our faculty’s bargaining process.
 I have only one thing to say to government: stay out of our university’s autonomy.
 This level of government interference in what has historically been a hands-off relationship is unprecedented and unwelcome.”
 This sentiment is also supported by the faculty and staff associations on campus.

 In addition, all three associations firmly believe that mandatory masking is an appropriate and minimally invasive measure that helps maintain safety in communal and learning spaces during continued provincial outbreaks.
 Striped Wolf noted that keeping the requirement will provide consistency for students in an already inconsistent semester.
 Most importantly, though, he believes that universities should be allowed to implement their own safety procedures — especially to protect their most vulnerable students — and that the Minister’s directive is inhibiting this ability for post-secondary institutions to decide for themselves.